- Civil Motions: Friday at 9:30 a.m.

 Telephone contact: Counsel may determine the status of any submitted motion, stipulation, proposed order, or hearing date by accessing the docket sheet through PACER.
 Parties shall first check the Local Rules or the docket sheet before calling the court clerk with inquiries in that regard.
 Counsel may not contact the Judge’s law clerks unless responding to an inquiry they initiated.

 Electronic equipment: The Local Rules prohibit the recording of federal proceedings, either by electronic recording means or by camera.
 Video cassette recorders, monitors, computers, overhead projectors, and silent copiers, and the like for presentation of evidence are permitted, but require a property pass.
-Arrangements for a property pass to bring equipment and voluminous exhibits into the courtroom may be made through the Space and Facilities Help Desk, at (213) 894-1400.
+Arrangements for bringing voluminous trial materials or exhibits into the Courtroom through the Building Vehicle Loading Dock (if required) may be made through the Space & Facilities (S&F) Help Desk, at 213.894.1400.
+Before contacting S&F for a required building security pass, prior approval of delivery time must be coordinated with the Courtroom Deputy Clerk.
+Once approval from the Clerk is received, logistical delivery information must be provided to S&F with adequate notice (at least one day) to create and issue required building security pass.
 Counsel may contact the IT Help Desk at 213-894-3061 to arrange training on the Court's Audio Visual Equipment.

 Transcripts: For general information on how to order a transcript of any reported or digitally recorded proceeding, please contact 213-894-3015 or visit the court website (www.cacd.uscourts.gov) section referring to Court Reporter/Recorder Transcripts.
 If you require an estimate of cost for the preparation of a transcript, contact the court reporter/recorder for the desired proceeding.